taniadiasr/ICC/README.md

 -> Browser + http://localhost:8080 -> You shall see the mysql db set there !

--> Maybe we can now connect through navicat as well.

 -> drop reason: inner docker network configuration was too time expensive for this precise moment, however, the deploy using the stack.yml file configured above works great;